MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/overview.md

 ### Boost seller productivity

-Using the following capabilities, sellers can boost their productivity by automatically capturing tasks and integrating sales processes with marketing:
+Sellers can boost their productivity by automatically capturing tasks and integrating sales processes with marketing.

 | Capability | Description | Reference link |
 |------------|-------------|----------------|